 All applicants must have a minimum of three years of teaching experience in a high-poverty or high-needs school, as well as a track record of effective classroom instruction.
 Throughout the application process, applicants must demonstrate the possession of critical skills and competencies that are required for effective school leadership in under-performing urban schools.

-T3 is currently partnered with eight chronically low performing schools in Boston, two schools in Fall River, Massachusetts, one school in western Massachusetts, and three schools in Washington, D.C.
-For the 2014-2015 school year, T3 will continue its partnership in Boston, and will expand to three additional schools in Washington D.C. and into an urban district in Western Massachusetts.
-There are limited positions available at Mattahunt Elementary School in Boston, as well as Viveiros Elementary School in Fall Rier, MA.
-To learn more about T3's ongoing work in these districts, including a list of current partner schools and local application deadlines, visit the T3 Greater Boston page and the T3 Washington, D.C. page and the T3 Indianapolis page.
+T3 is currently partnered with eight chronically low performing schools in Boston, two schools one school in Fall River, Massachusetts, one school in western Massachusetts, and three schools in Washington, D.C.
+For the 2014-2015 school year, T3 will continue its partnership in Boston and Fall River, and will expand to Holyoke, MA and three additional schools in Washington D.C T3 is also expanding to three elementary schools in Indianapolis, Indiana.
+To learn more about T3's ongoing work in these districts, including a list of current partner schools and local application deadlines, visit the T3 Massachusetts page, the T3 Washington, D.C. page and the T3 Indianapolis page.

 The T3 application process lasts for approximately four to six weeks, once we have received your application.
-The process is designed to be a fair and comprehensive assessment of a teacher’s readiness to be a successful teacher leader.
+The process is designed to be a fair and comprehensive assessment of a teacher’s readiness to be a successful T3 Teacher Leader.